wittfabian/djangae/docs/gauth.md

 after `'django.contrib.auth'`.
 2. Replace `'django.contrib.auth.middleware.AuthenticationMiddleware'` with
 `'djangae.contrib.gauth.middleware.AuthenticationMiddleware'`.
-3. Set `AUTH_USER_MODEL = 'djangae.GaeDatastoreUser'` in your settings file to use the supplied user model, or create your own by subclassing `'djangae.contrib.gauth.datastore.models.AbstractBaseUser'`.
+3. Set `AUTH_USER_MODEL = 'djangae.GaeDatastoreUser'` in your settings file to use the supplied user model, or create your own by subclassing `djangae.contrib.gauth.datastore.models.GaeAbstractDatastoreUser`.
 4. Add the backend to `AUTHENTICATION_BACKENDS` in your settings file eg:

 ```python